RLocator: Reinforcement Learning for Bug Localization: RLocator Performance

 \section{RLocator Performance}

 We evaluate RLocator on the hold-out dataset using the metrics described in Section~\ref{sec:evaluation}.
-As there has been no RL-based bug localization tool, we compare RLocator with two state-of-the-art bug localization tools, BugLocator, and FLIM.
-We choose these approaches as the replication package of the studies is available and accessible, which can facilitate our comparison to these approaches.
+As there has been no RL-based bug localization tool, we compare RLocator with three state-of-the-art bug localization tools: BugLocator, FLIM, and BL-GAN.

-BugLocator uses IR based approach, whereas FLIM is a deep neural network-based method.
-A short description of both approaches has been presented below.
+A short description of the approaches is presented below.

-\begin{itemize} \item BugLocator~\cite{Zhou2012}: an IR-based tool that utilizes a vector space model to identify the potentially responsible source code files by estimating the similarity between source code file and bug report. \item FLIM~\cite{Liang2022}: a deep-learning-based model that utilizes a large language model like CodeBERT.
+\begin{itemize} \item BugLocator~\cite{Zhou2012}: an IR-based tool that utilizes a vector space model to identify the potentially responsible source code files by estimating the similarity between source code file and bug report. \item FLIM~\cite{Liang2022}: a deep-learning-based model that utilizes a large language model like CodeBERT. \item BL-GAN~\cite{Zhu2022}: uses generative adversarial strategy to train an attention-based transformer model.